create3000/x_ite/docs/_posts/components/Texturing/TextureCoordinate.md

 TextureCoordinate specifies 2D (s,t) texture-coordinate points, used by vertex-based geometry nodes (such as IndexedFaceSet or ElevationGrid) to map textures to vertices (and patches to NURBS surfaces).

-The TextureCoordinate node belongs to the **Texturing** component and requires at least level **1,** its default container field is *texCoord.* It is available since VRML 2.0 and from X3D version 3.0 or higher.
+The TextureCoordinate node belongs to the **Texturing** component and requires at least support level **1,** its default container field is *texCoord.* It is available since VRML 2.0 and from X3D version 3.0 or higher.

 ## Hierarchy